squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Tested up to WP5.5

 = 0.4.1 =
-* Bugfix: The new vanity URL code was causing an issue on PHP5 websites.
+* Bugfix: the new vanity URL code was causing an issue on PHP5 websites.
 Thanks to @emajluap for reporting.

 = 0.4 =
-* New feature: It is now possible to disable the Magic URL feature introduced in v0.3.7 so that changing tabs/accordions does not change your site's URL.
+* New feature: it is now possible to disable the Magic URL feature introduced in v0.3.7 so that changing tabs/accordions does not change your site's URL.
-* New feature: The Magic URL can also be partially branded with your own vanity URL.
+* New feature: the Magic URL can also be partially branded with your own vanity URL.
-* New feature: Smooth-scroll when linking to a tab.
+* New feature: smooth-scroll when linking to a tab.
 Rather than jumping the length of the page in one go, the page will now slide smoothly before the tab/accordion switch happens.
 * Version bump for WP4.8.1.

 = 0.3.9 =
-* Bugfix: Links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
+* Bugfix: links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
 Thanks to @jschinnerer for reporting the bug.

 = 0.3.8 =
-* Bugfix: When linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
+* Bugfix: when linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
 Now fixed.

 = 0.3.7 =
-* Bugfix: Perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
+* Bugfix: perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
-* New feature: It is now possible to link to a specific tab within the same page using a # fragment in the URL
+* New feature: it is now possible to link to a specific tab within the same page using a # fragment in the URL
-* New feature: While clicking through tabs, accordions and toggles, a # fragment is added to the URL to make it easy to link to tabs etc
+* New feature: while clicking through tabs, accordions and toggles, a # fragment is added to the URL to make it easy to link to tabs etc
-* New feature: On page load any # fragment in the URL will trigger the opening of the relevant tab, accordion or toggle
+* New feature: on page load any # fragment in the URL will trigger the opening of the relevant tab, accordion or toggle
-* New feature: Roll your own jQuery UI 1.11.4 theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.
+* New feature: roll your own jQuery UI 1.11.4 theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.

 = 0.3.6 =
-* Bugfix: It's now possible to use paragraphs or newlines to lay out your shortcodes once again.
+* Bugfix: it's now possible to use paragraphs or newlines to lay out your shortcodes once again.
-* Bugfix: Test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
+* Bugfix: test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
 * New feature: [tab] shortcode now accepts a parameter of 'class' to add additional classes to your tabs.
-* New feature: Roll your own theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.
+* New feature: roll your own theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.
 * Version bump for WP4.5

 = 0.3.5 =
-* Minor bugfix: After changing themes the admin interface would still show the OLD theme, this has now been resolved.
+* Minor bugfix: after changing themes the admin interface would still show the OLD theme, this has now been resolved.
 * Version bump for WP4.4

 = 0.3.4 =
-* Emergency bugfix: Paragraphs and breaks being interfered with
+* Emergency bugfix: paragraphs and breaks being interfered with

 = 0.3.3 =
 * Version bump (which should work)